-I chose Sunday as my day for chores because it is the last day of the week (read this post as to why I think that, and why you should too) and my family is typically home all day.
+I chose Sunday as my day for chores because it is the last day of the week (read this post as to why I think that and why you should too), and my family is typically home all day.

 On chores days, my son and I go through a list in OmniFocus that has many actions that prepare us for the week ahead.
 Before you start thinking that I am turning into a dad from one of those 50’s sitcoms, my son and I do all of the chores together.
-We talk about teamwork and responsibility the whole time, he loves to push the buttons on the washer and dryer, and we get to play some catch throwing toilet paper rolls up the steps!
+We talk about teamwork and responsibility the whole time; he loves to push the buttons on the washer and dryer, and we get to play some catch by throwing toilet paper rolls up the steps!

 My Sunday Chores

 I would encourage you to keep a list for a month and see what preventable paper cuts you notice in your day-to-day.
 Why not use the Draft complication on your Apple Watch?